Misinformation dropped dramatically the week after Twitter banned Trump

-Election disinformation had been a major subject of online misinformation for months, beginning even before the Nov.
-3 election, pushed heavily by Trump and his allies.
+Election disinformation had for months been a major subject of online misinformation, beginning even before the Nov.
+3 election and pushed heavily by Trump and his allies.

-Zignal found it dropped swiftly and steeply both on Twitter itself and other platforms in the days after the Twitter ban took hold on Jan.
+Zignal found it dropped swiftly and steeply on Twitter and other platforms in the days after the Twitter ban took hold on Jan.
 8.

 The president and his supporters also have lost accounts on Facebook, Instagram, Snapchat, Twitch, Spotify, Shopify and others.
-Facebook called its suspension “indefinite” but left open the possibility Trump’s account could later be restored.
+Facebook called Trump’s suspension “indefinite” but left open the possibility that the account could later be restored.

 Twitter’s ban of Trump on Jan.
 8, after years in which @realDonaldTrump was a potent online megaphone, has been particularly significant in curbing his ability to push misleading claims about what state and federal officials have called a free and fair election on Nov.
 3.